Updated Sept. 5, 2014.

 Dawg Prints cards are purchased from the machine on the wall in the L1 Copy Alcove next to the Law Student Lounge.
 The machine accepts only bills.
 After you purchase the card, re-insert it into the slot to load the money onto the card.
 A card costing $1.00 has $.80 worth of copying/printing on it; $5.00 cards have $4.80 worth of copying/printing.
 Cards can be re-loaded with additional funds when the balance is low.

 To add value to a Dawg Prints card or to check the balance on a card, use the Add Value station in the Copy Alcove adjacent to the Law Student Lounge.

-Laptop users who want to use the printers in the Law Library need to download software.
-Visit the Dawg Prints Printer Location page and then scroll down to the Gates Law School entries; select the link for the operating system that your laptop uses and download the appropriate software.
+Laptop users who want to use the printers in the Law Library need to download the printer driver software.
+Visit the Dawg Prints Printer Location page and then scroll down to the Gates Law School entries; the library printers are marked as "L114"; select the link for the operating system that your laptop uses and download the appropriate software.
 Note that you have a choice to add either the color printer and/or a duplex (black/white) printer software.

 - Find the item that you wish to print.
 The document may be a record from the Law Library catalog, a group of records from LegalTrac (the legal periodical index), a list of citations from KeyCite, or a full-text document from a website.
 The text of the document should be displayed on the monitor.

 - Click on the Print icon at the top of the screen OR from the menubar, click on File, then Print.

 - In the popup window, type your name and a short name for your document.